HuthTV/T6-EE-LiveSplit/README.md

 2. Place EE_livesplit_monitor in ```C:\Users\%username%\AppData\Local\Plutonium\storage\t6\scripts\zm```
    If using your own LiveSplit file and layout skip step 3.

-3. Open the `.lss` file of the map you wish to configure.
+3. Download and open the `.lss` file of the map you wish to configure.
 Right click LiveSplit and choose `Edit Splits...` Check the use layout box and select the maps `.lsl` file.
 Hit OK to save the change.

    ![Layout](https://i.imgur.com/fywHDRt.png "Layout")